Daryes/rundeck-dependencies-plugin/README.md

 A token must be created from Rundeck, with at least read access on all project.
 In rundeck GUI (as admin) => user profile => User API Tokens.
-- Let the role set to blank
+- Leave the role set to blank.
 - If you don't want to handle the date limitation, add / change the following option in rundeck-config.properties : "rundeck.api.tokens.duration.max=0"